wobkenh/vpex/README.md

 - Schema validation with automatic schema detection (specify a schema directory via config)
 - Pretty print
 - "Ugly print" = Condense into a single line (Exception: Data and comments are preserved as is)
-- Pagination: For large files, only a part (page) is displayed at a time.
-Editing functions still use the whole file content.
-You can configure if and when pagination is enabled.
+- Actions like validation and formatting are done asynchronously as to not block the ui
+- Display Modes: To always offer the best performance, VPEX chooses one of three display modes depending on the size of the file.
+The thresholds for the display modes are fully configurable.
+The three display modes are:
+    - plain: Read the file into memory and display everything
+    - pagination: Read the file into memory and display only one page at a time
+    - disk pagination: Only read one page at a time into memory
-- Auto-Updater
+- Auto-Updater (cacerts and proxy options included)
-- All the things you like from other editors and more (undo, dirty/unchanged indicator, line count, char count, line numbering, memory usage indicator, ...)
+- All the things you like from other editors and more (undo, find/replace, dirty/unchanged indicator, line count, char count, line numbering, memory usage indicator, ...)

 ## Technology Stack
 VPEX is a Desktop Application written in Kotlin using the TornadoFX Framework, which itself makes use of the JavaFX toolkit.